MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
 Currently, I am a doctoral researcher at the probabilistic machine learning group, Aalto university.
-I am very honoured to be supervised by <a href=https://people.aalto.fi/samuel.kaski > Prof. Samuel Kaski <\a>.
+I am very honoured to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Prof. Samuel Kaski </a>.
 Prior, I obtained both my bachelor and master degree from the faculty of computer science, university of Indonesia.
 My research interests include:

 - Bayesian experimental design
 - Bayesian optimization